isomerpages/moe-jingshanpri/_departments/Science/Science Ecogarden.md

 to a wide spectrum of botanical wonders, each with its own distinctive characteristics.
 From aquatic plants to medicinal herbs, climbers to flowering marvels, the Ecogarden boasts a diverse ensemble of plant life.
-This carefully crafted ecosystem provides a captivating backdrop for observing the intricate interactions between flora and fauna.</p>
+This carefully crafted ecosystem provides opportunities for students to observe the intricate interactions between flora and fauna.</p>
 <p>Overall, the Science Ecogarden stands as a testament to our commitment
 to environmental education and experiential learning.
 It invites students